Note

 Deploy Machine Learning infrastructure

-This displays the pre-defined GitHub workflows associated with your project.
-For a classical machine learning project, the available workflows look similar to this:
+The predefined GitHub workflows associated with your project are displayed.
+For a classical machine learning project, the available workflows look similar to the following screenshot:

-Select would be tf-gha-deploy-infra.yml.
-This would deploy the Machine Learning infrastructure using GitHub Actions and Terraform.
+Select tf-gha-deploy-infra.yml to deploy the Machine Learning infrastructure by using GitHub Actions and Terraform.

 On the right side of the page, select Run workflow and select the branch to run the workflow on.
-This may deploy Dev Infrastructure if you've created a dev branch or Prod infrastructure if deploying from main.
+This action might deploy dev infrastructure if you created a dev branch or prod infrastructure if deploying from main.
 Monitor the workflow for successful completion.

-When the pipeline has complete successfully, you can find your Azure Machine Learning Workspace and associated resources by logging in to the Azure Portal.
-Next, a model training and scoring pipelines will be deployed into the new Machine Learning environment.
+When the pipeline completes successfully, you can find your Azure Machine Learning workspace and associated resources by signing in to the Azure portal.
+Next, you deploy model training and scoring pipelines into the new Machine Learning environment.

-The solution accelerator includes code and data for a sample end-to-end machine learning pipeline which runs a linear regression to predict taxi fares in NYC.
-The pipeline is made up of components, each serving different functions, which can be registered with the workspace, versioned, and reused with various inputs and outputs.
-Sample pipelines and workflows for the Computer Vision and NLP scenarios will have different steps and deployment steps.
+The solution accelerator includes code and data for a sample end-to-end machine learning pipeline that runs a linear regression to predict taxi fares in NYC.
+The pipeline is made up of components, each serving different functions.
+You can register these components with the workspace, version them, and reuse them with various inputs and outputs.
+Sample pipelines and workflows for the Computer Vision and NLP scenarios have different steps and deployment steps.

 This training pipeline contains the following steps: